Plomin Power Station: Potential investors

-The selection is planned to end at the beginning of the second quarter of 2013.
+The selection was planned to end at the beginning of the second quarter of 2013.

 Zelena Akcija/Green Action sent an awareness letter to the four companies, informing them regarding the economic and environmental negative effects the project may have and the locals opposition against its construction.

 Environmental issues

 Zelena Akcija (Friends of the Earth Croatia) and Green Istria, supported by locals as well, submitted a legal appeal to the Administrative Court in Rijeka on October 29, 2012, against the Ministry of Environmental Protection to challenge the environmental permit that was approved by them for the construction of the Plomin C Thermal Power Plant.
 They demanded to stop any further activities related to the project progress until the Court comes up with a decision.